Best D&D Games for Switch (2023 Update)

 baldurs gate switch

-This pack offers the Enhanced Edition of both games, which offers over 200 hours of high quality gameplay.
 And since these are official Dungeons & Dragons games, set in The Realms, you know you are in for some real treats.

 Although these games have been around for a while, they have relatively recently joined the Switch line-up and have aged pretty well.
-While they won’t look as good as more recent games, the experience itself is top notch and definitely worth trying.

 Get the game digitally or get a physical copy from Amazon.